 Batten disease is one of a group of disorders known as neuronal ceroid lipofuscinoses (NCLs).
 Over 400 different errors (mutations) in 13 segments of DNA (genes) have been attributed to various forms of Batten, which differ from one another primarily by when symptoms first appear.
 18These disorders all affect the nervous system with increasing seizures, movement disorders, altered thought processes, and cognitive decline.
-Childhood NCLs also include vision loss but adult onset Batten typically do not.6,8,11,14,21,26 Although Batten disease was originally used to describe only the juvenile or CLN3 form, the term “Batten disease” is widely used in the US and UK to refer to all forms of NCL.[/vc_column_text][vc_column_text]
+Childhood NCLs include vision loss but adult onset forms of the disease typically do not.
+3,15 Although Batten disease was originally used to describe only the juvenile or CLN3 form, the term “Batten disease” is widely used in the US and UK to refer to all forms of NCL.[/vc_column_text][vc_column_text]

 How common is juvenile Batten disease?

 While a worldwide incidence rate is difficult to confirm, individual studies in various countries suggest rates range from 0.2 – 7 per 100,000 live births (see below).

 |· In Canada, the incidence of CLN3 disease is estimated to be 0.6 per 100,000 live births||MacLeod et al 1976|

 |· In Central Europe, the reported incidence of CLN3 disease varies from 0.2-1.5 per 100,000 live births||Claussen et al 1992,

 |· The incidence of CLN3 disease in Scandinavia varies from 2.0 to 7.0 per 100,000 live births||Uvebrant and Hagberg, 1997|